GPUOpen-ProfessionalCompute-Libraries/amdovx-core/README.md

 ﻿# AMD OpenVX (AMDOVX)
 AMD OpenVX (beta preview) is a highly optimized open source implementation of the [Khronos OpenVX](https://www.khronos.org/registry/vx/) computer vision specification.
 It allows for rapid prototyping as well as fast execution on a wide range of computer hardware, including small embedded x86 CPUs and large workstation discrete GPUs.

+This software is provided under a MIT-style license,  see the file COPYRIGHT.txt for details.

 #### Features
 * The code is highly optimized for both x86 CPU and OpenCL for GPU
 * Supported hardware spans the range from low power embedded APUs (like the new G series) to laptop, desktop and workstation graphics